 - Glass and ceramic dishes are the most efficient for oven usage.

 Adapt your menu

-At Dephna, we offer complete flexibility and 24-hour access with commission-free deliveries.
+At Dephna, we offer complete flexibility and 24-hour access with commission-free deliveries in any of our food delivery kitchens.
 If you’re interested in our eco-friendly commercial kitchen rental, cold storage rooms or catering kitchens, enquire now to book a visit.